openmls/openmls/Developer.md

 This repository is a cargo workspace with the OpenMLS library as the main component.

 In order to use OpenMLS an implementation of the [traits](https://github.com/openmls/openmls/tree/main/traits) is required.
-This repository provides one default implementations
+This repository provides default implementations

 - [Rust Crypto](https://github.com/openmls/openmls/tree/main/openmls_rust_crypto/)